scheduleonce/oh-docker-tag-action/README.md

   password: ${{ Docker Password }}
   imageTag: tag name for the docker image (optional)
   pullId: pull Id to be used as a tag name for docker image (optional)
+  commitMessagePattern: It is to be used for check commit messages have proper information or not (optional)
+    TEST/[0-9]*
   tagMap: |
     pattern in branch name to be replaced~>string it is replaced with when tagging (optional) test/~>dev